Stock market today: Most of Wall Street rises, adding to winning week

 NEW YORK (AP) — Stocks are drifting higher Thursday after more companies reported better profits than expected, while yields climbed after a Federal Reserve official cautioned the end to its interest-rate hikes may not arrive as early as Wall Street hoped.

-The S&P 500 was 0.5% higher in midday trading, adding to its rally from a day earlier as momentum seems to build for the U.S. government to avert a disastrous default on its debt.
-The Dow Jones Industrial Average was edging down by 8 points, or less than 0.1%, at 33,411, as of 11:20 a.m.
-Eastern time, while the Nasdaq composite was 1.1% higher.
+The S&P 500 was 0.2% higher in afternoon trading, adding to its rally from a day earlier as momentum seems to build for the U.S. government to avert a disastrous default on its debt.
+The Dow Jones Industrial Average fell 163 points, or 0.5%, at 33,252, as of 12:50 p.m.
+Eastern time, while the Nasdaq composite was 0.8% higher.

 Much scrutiny has been on the retail industry because strong spending by U.S. households has been one of the main pillars keeping the slowing economy out of a recession.